taviso/ctftool/README.md

 > If you don't want to build it yourself, check out the [releases](https://github.com/taviso/ctftool/releases) tab

 I used [GNU make](http://gnuwin32.sourceforge.net/packages/make.htm) and Visual Studio 2019 to develop `ctftool`.

-Only 32-bit builds are supported, as this allows the tool to run on x86 and x64 Windows.
+Only 32-bit builds are supported, as thisallows the tool to run on x86 and x64 Windows.

 If all the dependencies are installed, just typing `make` in a developer command prompt should be enough.